FTSE 100 rises after Friday's rout, BT Group jumps on M&A report | Business

 - United Kingdom

-London's FTSE 100 rose on Monday after its worst session in more than a year as investors kept a wary eye on the developments around the newly detected Omicron coronavirus variant, while BT Group jumped following a report of takeover interest.
-The FTSE 100 gained 1.1% by 0805 GMT after virus worries knocked 3.6% off the blue-chip index on Friday.
+London's FTSE 100 rose on Monday after its worst session in more than a year, with investors keeping a wary eye on the newly detected Omicron coronavirus variant, while BT Group jumped following a report of takeover interest.
+The FTSE 100 gained 1% in morning trade after the discovery of the new variant knocked 3.6% off the blue-chip index on Friday.

+While Omicron was already as far afield as Canada and Australia, a South African doctor who had treated cases said symptoms of virus were so far mild.
+"Chances are that investors are indeed buying the dip because they're feeling more confident right now," said Danni Hewson, an analyst at AJ Bell.
+"The worst-case scenario hasn't happened and that's why we're seeing a bit of controlled optimism."

-BT Group Plc surged 9% after the Economic Times reported Indian oil-to-telecoms conglomerate Reliance Industries Ltd was considering an offer to buy the telecom company.
-Oil majors BP and Royal Dutch Shell added 3.1% and 2.5% respectively, as crude prices jumped back from their lowest in more than a year with investors looking for bargains and on speculation that OPEC+ may pause an output increase.
+BT Group Plc surged 8.4% after the Economic Times reported Indian oil-to-telecoms conglomerate Reliance Industries Ltd was considering an offer to buy the telecom company.
+Oil majors BP and Royal Dutch Shell added more than 2% each as crude prices jumped back from their lowest in more than a year, with investors looking for bargains and on speculation that OPEC+ may pause an output increase.

+Miners gained 1.7% as metal prices recouped some of the previous week's losses.
+Investors scaled back their bets on the chance of a Bank of England interest rate hike in December due to concerns around the new COVID-19 variant, hammering banking stocks on Friday.
+Shares in HSBC, Lloyds, and Barclays all gained between 0.7% and 2%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)